 List examples of tangible and intangible benefits

+Define technical feasibility, and list the questions that are to be considered when assessing technical feasibility

-Define schedule feasibility, and list issues that relate to schedule feasibility
+Define schedule feasibility, and list the issues that relate to schedule feasibility

-Mention that project management tools and techniques will be covered in a future chapter

-FIGURE: 2-14
+FIGURE: 2-11

-BOXES

-1. Video Learning Sessions: Introduce the Video Learning Session on Payback Analysis and encourage students to visit the Web site mentioned for more information about financial tools.

-2. Toolkit Time: Refer students to the Financial Analysis tools that can be used to assess economic feasibility in Part C of the Systems Analyst's Toolkit that follows Chapter 12.

 TEACHING TIPS

-Instructors who teach online will be especially interested in the Video Learning Session in this section, on financial tools, as a resource to which they can send their distance-learning students.

-Some organizations also employ a fifth yardstick— organizational and cultural feasibility— when deciding whether a project is worthwhile.
+A fifth yardstick— organizational and cultural feasibility— is also employed by some organizations when deciding whether a project is worthwhile.
 Organizational and cultural feasibility attempts to determine if a proposed project is consistent with corporate norms.

-Explain that operational feasibility measures how well a proposed system will work.
-When evaluating operational feasibility the central theme is to determine the impact of a proposed system on people.
+Inform that while evaluating operational feasibility the central theme is to determine the impact of a proposed system on people.

-Technical feasibility measures whether the company has, or can obtain, the necessary hardware, software, and people to deliver and support the proposed project.
+Technical feasibility measures whether the company has the ability to obtain the necessary hardware, software, and people to deliver and support the proposed project.
 Generally, technical considerations are fairly straightforward, and solutions to possible problems are clear.
 For most systems, the technology exists; the challenge is to obtain the funds to pay for the resources.
 This leads to economic feasibility.

-When assessing economic feasibility, another consideration is whether the company has adequate cash flow to fund the project during its development.
-Assessing economic feasibility requires cost/benefit analysis.
-Cost/benefit analysis consists of estimating development and operational costs, estimating anticipated benefits (preferably in terms of dollars), and then comparing the two.
-Costs also can be intangible.
+Inform that assessing economic feasibility requires cost/benefit analysis.
+Cost/benefit analysis consists of estimating development and operational costs, anticipated benefits, and then comparing the two.
+Costs can be intangible.
 For example, reduced employee morale would be an intangible cost.

-Explain that schedule feasibility measures whether the established deadlines for a proposed project are reasonable.
-Note the relationship between time and cost.
-Because scheduling often requires a number of assumptions and estimates based on incomplete information, assessing schedule feasibility usually is a high-risk task.
+Inform the students that it is very important to note the relationship between time and cost in schedule feasibility.
+Scheduling is a high-risk task as it requires a number of assumptions and estimates based on incomplete information.
 When a schedule proves unreasonable, either the schedule is revised or the scope of the project is modified.

 CLASSROOM ACTIVITIES

-1. Projects to Assign: Point out the Toolkit Time.
-Refer students to Part C of the four-part Toolkit that follows Chapter 12.
-Discuss how costs and benefits can be used to determine a project’s economic feasibility.
+1. Class Discussion: Discuss the way in which costs and benefits can be used to determine a project’s economic feasibility.

-2. Quick Quiz: Assign Question 4 on page 77.
+2. Quick Quiz: Assign Question 4 on page 69.

 3. Critical Thinking: How do intangible benefits lead to tangible benefits?
 Can tangible benefits lead to intangible benefits?

+4. Class Discussion: Assign Discussion topic 5 on page 69

-64: Evaluating Feasibility
+55: Evaluating Feasibility